mejiaga/course/01-ClassContent/03-Python/1/Activities/12-Stu_NumberChain/README.md

 ## Bonus

-* Rather than just displaying numbers constantly starting at 0, have the numbers start at the end of the previous chain.
+* Rather than just displaying numbers constantly starting at 0, have the numbers begin at the end of the previous chain.